th-1982/general-quiz-game/README.md

 #### Initial Stage

-At the early stage, the site will include a welcome section that displays the game's rules and lets the user create a username, and then the user is given a choice of four levels of difficulty of the game.
+At the early stage, the site will include a welcome section that displays the game's rules and lets the user create a username, then the user is given a choice of four levels of difficulty of the game.
 Finally, the game will start and run through 10 questions at the chosen level.
-An end-of-game page will then load.
-Here the user can opt to play the game again.
+An end of game page will then load and the user can opt to play the game again.

 #### Future Additions